UppASD/UppASD-manual/content/input.rst

 momfile
 -------

 This file lists the magnetic moments of the atoms in the unit cell.
 Also, if the ``initmag`` entry is set to 3, the initial direction of the moments is read from this file.
 For bcc Fe::

   1 1 2.2459 0.0 0.0 1.0

 The first entry indicates the site number (same as first column in posfile), the second entry the chemical type (always 1 for non-random systems), and the third entry indicates the magnitude of the magnetic moment in :math:`\mu_{\mathrm{B}}`, as calculated or estimated from an electronic structure calculation or similar.
-The last three entries indicate the initial $x$, $y$, and $z$ components of the moment (assuming  \rkeyword{initmag} is set to 3).
+The last three entries indicate the initial :math:`x`, :math:`y`, and :math:`z` components of the moment (assuming ``initmag`` is set to 3).

 .. %For random alloy, magnetic moment of each type is needed.
 For binary a AB alloy (like Fe-Ni) in the B2 structure, the corresponding %\rfilename{momfile} :
 ..